Sivashanmugamp/Kubernetes-Dashboard/README.md

 WITH SAMPLE USER
 1. We need Service account and cluster role binding
-2. Download the serviceaccount.yml and clusterrolebinding.yml files and execute using below command"
+2. Download the dashboard-adminuser.yaml file and execute using below command

+##### kubectl apply -f dashboard-adminuser.yaml

+And then execute the below command to get the token

+##### kubectl -n kubernetes-dashboard create token admin-user

+3. Use the generated token to access the dashboard